Contributors

 Partners

 Our esteemed European partners, ILGA-Europe, Transgender Europe (TGEU) and OII Europe have provided us with guidance, advice and support throughout the project.
 They have also played a vital role in reviewing and verifying a great deal of the data contained in the report.
+Special thanks to Cianán Russell, Leo Mulió Álvarez, and Dan Christian Ghattas for their advice on IGLYO’s education work.

 IGLYO Member Organisations and Country Leads

-The majority of data presented in this report was researched and provided on a voluntary basis from individuals who work or volunteer for LGBTQI civil society organisations in the field of education.
+The majority of data presented in the 2022 report was researched and provided on a voluntary basis from individuals who work or volunteer for LGBTQI civil society organisations in the field of education.
 Without dedicated and knowledgeable people in each country, who were committed to the project, IGLYO would have been unable to produce such a comprehensive review.
 Everyone who wished to be named has been mentioned below.

 Albania

-Mersila Ballo and Altin Hazizaj (PINK Embassy)
+Altin Hazizaj (PINK Embassy)

 Andorra